Megan Johnston Flanders, M.D.

 - Gray, ashy skin in people with dark skin

-Use a humidifier.
 Hot, dry, indoor air can parch sensitive skin and worsen itching and flaking.
 A portable home humidifier or one attached to your furnace adds moisture to the air inside your home.
-Be sure to keep your humidifier clean to ward off bacteria and fungi.
+Be sure to keep your humidifier clean by following the manufacturer's instructions.

 If dry skin causes itching, apply cool compresses to the area.
-To reduce inflammation, use a nonprescription hydrocortisone cream or ointment, containing at least 1 percent hydrocortisone.
-If these measures don't relieve your symptoms, or if your symptoms worsen, see your health care provider.
+To reduce inflammation, use a nonprescription hydrocortisone cream or ointment containing at least 1% hydrocortisone.